Owl Creek Asset Management L.P. Makes New $1.21 Million Investment in TZP Strategies Acquisition Corp. (NASDAQ:TZPS)

-Owl Creek Asset Management L.P. purchased a new stake in TZP Strategies Acquisition Corp.
-(NASDAQ:TZPS) during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor purchased 124,998 shares of the company’s stock, valued at approximately $1,212,000.
+Owl Creek Asset Management L.P. purchased a new position in shares of TZP Strategies Acquisition Corp.
+(NASDAQ:TZPS) during the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm purchased 124,998 shares of the company’s stock, valued at approximately $1,212,000.

-Several other institutional investors and hedge funds have also recently made changes to their positions in the stock.
-Wolverine Asset Management LLC purchased a new position in TZP Strategies Acquisition during the first quarter worth approximately $47,000.
-Spring Creek Capital LLC purchased a new position in TZP Strategies Acquisition during the first quarter worth approximately $971,000.
-Picton Mahoney Asset Management purchased a new position in TZP Strategies Acquisition during the first quarter worth approximately $3,983,000.
-Whitebox Advisors LLC acquired a new stake in shares of TZP Strategies Acquisition in the first quarter worth $728,000.
-Finally, Sculptor Capital LP acquired a new stake in shares of TZP Strategies Acquisition in the first quarter worth $4,610,000.
-49.28% of the stock is currently owned by institutional investors and hedge funds.
+A number of other large investors also recently bought and sold shares of the business.
+Bank of America Corp DE raised its stake in TZP Strategies Acquisition by 126.6% during the second quarter.
+Bank of America Corp DE now owns 411,614 shares of the company’s stock worth $3,993,000 after purchasing an additional 230,000 shares during the period.
+Schonfeld Strategic Advisors LLC acquired a new stake in shares of TZP Strategies Acquisition in the second quarter worth $2,505,000.
+Goldman Sachs Group Inc. increased its position in shares of TZP Strategies Acquisition by 58.5% in the second quarter.
+Goldman Sachs Group Inc. now owns 262,796 shares of the company’s stock worth $2,549,000 after acquiring an additional 97,001 shares in the last quarter.
+Periscope Capital Inc. acquired a new stake in shares of TZP Strategies Acquisition in the second quarter worth $6,360,000.
+Finally, Ancora Advisors LLC acquired a new stake in shares of TZP Strategies Acquisition in the second quarter worth $287,000.
+49.28% of the stock is currently owned by institutional investors.

 Shares of TZP Strategies Acquisition stock traded down $0.01 during trading hours on Friday, hitting $9.75.
 The company’s stock had a trading volume of 391 shares, compared to its average volume of 39,928.
 TZP Strategies Acquisition Corp. has a 1-year low of $9.60 and a 1-year high of $10.25.
 The business has a fifty day moving average of $9.72 and a 200 day moving average of $9.74.